AVEVA/sample-adh-data_retrieval-power_query_m/README.md

 ### Running the Tests

-1. Load the .csproj from the OCSPowerQueryTest directory above this in Visual Studio
+1. Load the .csproj from the ADHPowerQueryTest directory above this in Visual Studio
 1. Rebuild project
 1. Open Test Explorer and make sure there are tests showing
 1. Run the tests